-UPDATE: Seeking a publisher for my memoir, What Didn't Kill Me Made Me
+UPDATE: My memoir, What Didn't Kill Me Made Me Stronger: How I Found Hope

 highs and lows along the way.
 It is the FIRST book to illustrate the life of a kidney/pancreas transplant who loses